netkingZ/greasepencil_to_mesh/README.md

-# greasepencil_to_mesh
+#GP to Mesh
-Convert Grease Pencil to 3D mesh with advanced thickness and color control
+A Blender addon that converts Grease Pencil objects into 3D meshes with advanced thickness and color control.

-# GP to Mesh

-Un addon per Blender che converte oggetti Grease Pencil in mesh 3D con controllo avanzato dello spessore e del colore.

-## Caratteristiche
+Features

-- Conversione di oggetti Grease Pencil in mesh 3D
+#Convert Grease Pencil objects into 3D meshes
-- Mantenimento dello spessore originale o personalizzazione
-- Mantenimento del colore originale o personalizzazione
-- Controllo della suddivisione e dell'ombreggiatura smooth
-- Modalità di spessore accurato (funzionalità sperimentale)

-## Installazione

-1. Scarica l'addon
+Maintain original thickness or customize it
+Preserve original colors or set custom ones
+Control subdivision levels and smooth shading
+Accurate thickness mode (experimental feature)

+#Installation

+Download the addon
-2. In Blender, vai su Edit > Preferences > Extensions
+In Blender, go to Edit > Preferences > Extensions Click "Install..." and select the addon zip file Activate the addon by clicking the checkbox
-3. Clicca su "Install..." e seleziona il file zip dell'addon
-4. Attiva l'addon cliccando sulla casella di controllo

-## Utilizzo
+#Usage

-1. Seleziona un oggetto Grease Pencil
+Select a Grease Pencil object
-2. Vai nel pannello laterale in 3D View > GP to Mesh
+Go to the sidebar panel in 3D View > GP to Mesh Configure your desired options
-3. Configura le opzioni desiderate
-4. Clicca su "Execute Conversion"
+Click "Execute Conversion"

-## Requisiti
+#Requirements

-- Blender 4.0.0 o superiore
+Blender 4.0.0 or higher

-## Licenza
+#License
 GPL-3.0-or-later